sgoguen/godelian-toolkit/README.md

 ## What's the Goal of The Gödelian Toolkit?

-The primary goal of The Gödelian Toolkit is to simply educate people show them how to create tools that let them systematically test inductive data types.
+The primary goal of The Gödelian Toolkit is to simply educate people by showing them how to create these types of tools that let them systematically test inductive data types.

 ## How does The Gödelian Toolkit work?

-The Gödelian Toolkit gives you tools to help your create your own bijective functions with simple building blocks that help you with:
+The Gödelian Toolkit gives you tools to help your create your own bijective functions with simple building blocks that help you build Gödelian constructors for:

     1. Product Types
     2. Sum Types